surveyjs/survey-pdf/docs/get-started-jquery.md

 ## Link Resources

-PDF Export for SurveyJS is built upon the <a href="https://github.com/parallax/jsPDF#readme" target="_blank">jsPDF</a> library.
-Insert links to the jsPDF and SurveyJS PDF Export scripts within the `<head>` tag on your HTML page _after_ the jQuery link:
+PDF Generator for SurveyJS is built upon the <a href="https://github.com/parallax/jsPDF#readme" target="_blank">jsPDF</a> library.
+Insert links to the jsPDF and SurveyJS PDF Generator scripts within the `<head>` tag on your HTML page _after_ the jQuery link:

 ```html
 <head>